Notes: 2023 edit. Author's notes, including content warnings at bottom.

 "I –" he started to speak and broke off as with a pop Bill and Fleur Weasley apparated into the room holding Dobby's hands, their wands spitting sparking curses as soon as they appeared.

 "Why?"
-Hermione demanded again, only thinking clear enough to know that if Draco would save her, the girl he used to love to torment, maybe there was hope for him yet.
-Maybe she could convince him to...
+Hermione demanded again, only thinking clearly enough to know that if Draco would save her, the girl he used to love to torment, maybe there was hope for him yet.
+Maybe she could convince him to leave...to join them.

 "I'm not a damned monster, Hermione.
 Granger.
 If I leave, if I don't do what I'm told, my family and I get tortured or killed.
 I'm doing what I have to do to survive."